epiccakeking/aops-enhanced/CONTRIBUTING.md

 ## Guidelines on implementing features
 If you would like to implement a new feature, here are some things to keep in mind:

-### Use the devel branch as your basis
+### Use the latest branch
-For future contributions the devel branch will now be used so changes can be made before merging into the main branch.
+Devel branches are no longer used, instead you should use the latest major version branch for development, unless you are intentionally backporting/bugfixing an older branch.

 ### Use hooks
 AoPS Enhanced has a feature called hooks that makes it easier to create features that instantly toggle on and off.